apache/streampipes-website/docs/06_configure-operate-extension-services.md

 1. Go to `Configuration`.
 2. Open the `Extension Services` tab.

-The current page contains three sections:

-- `Registered services`
-- `Service configurations`
-- `Certificates`
+The page is organized into three sections: `Registered services`, `Service configurations`, and `Certificates`.
+Read from top to bottom, they move from service presence to service behavior and then to protocol trust management.

 ## Inspect registered services

-The `Registered services` section provides an overview of the services that are currently known to the StreamPipes instance.

-The table shows:

-- `Status`
-- `Service ID`
-- `Service Group`

-Each row also provides an action to open the service details.
+The `Registered services` section is the fastest health and inventory view for the service layer.
+The table shows the health state, the service ID, and the service group for every service currently known to the instance.
+Each row can also be opened in more detail, which is useful when the short row no longer gives enough context.

 ### Read the service status

-The status column uses a simple health indicator.

-- a green indicator means the service is `HEALTHY`
-- a non-healthy state is shown with a critical indicator

-Use this view as a first diagnostic step when a service-backed feature is missing or behaving unexpectedly.
+The status column uses a deliberately simple health indicator.
+A green marker means the service is `HEALTHY`; other states are shown as critical.
+That makes this section the natural first stop when a service-backed feature is missing or behaves unexpectedly.

 Example:
 If a set of adapters is installed but not behaving as expected, checking the registration and health state of the providing service is a sensible first step before editing adapters themselves.